 The first food tie-in announcement was made on October 28 when House Foods began shipping three varieties of their “Kukure Curry” with Yamato packaging to Japanese Conbini [Convenience Stores].
 (Special thanks to this blogger for posting the photos.)

-The first magazines with substantial movie coverage started to appear on October 30, beginning with Screen Plus, a spinoff of Screen magazine.
+The first magazines with substantial movie coverage started to appear on October 30.
 With pop/film megastar Takuya Kimura as the “face” of the film, it was a natural choice for him to get one cover shoot after another–putting Yamato back in the spotlight of mainstream media for the first time since the 1980s.

 Kimura interviews were the main feature of each magazine, often coupling him with Director Takashi Yamazaki, along with shorter features on the rest of the cast and retrospectives of the anime.
 Interestingly, one of these magazines was the bi-weekly KinemaJunpo [Cinema 10-Day Report], which was known in previous decades as Kinejun.
 It had the distinction of being the first mainstream magazine to feature a Yamato cover story in 1978 (then again in 1980), and this was noted with pride in their new coverage.
 Shown at far right is the December issue of Big Comic, published by Shogakukan on November 25 with a cartoon Kimura on the cover.